jonhilgart22/Galvanize-Data-Engineering/5.4 - Spark Submit/lab.md

 Don't forget to test your code on a subset of your data first!
 You don't want to have to wait for it to chunk through over a 100 GiB of data only to find it didn't work.

+Save your results using one of the `saveAs...` actions.
+(Warning: Do **not** try to `collect` all of your results without `limit`ing it first.)

 Your deliverable for this lab is the python file you submit along with instructions on how to run it.
 Those instructions can either be in a comment block in your python file or in a separate README.

 Bonus:
 - Save your results as HTML in your static website.
+To do this, you will probably have to `collect` the data you want to publish and then render that as a web page and put that in S3 using `boto` the old fashioned way.
+Better yet, separate this into two jobs (two scripts), a `pyspark` job and a traditional `python` job to be run in series.
 - Install `spark-submit` locally and use it to submit your job to a remote cluster.